 The cast?
 You have seen them before.
 Tai Po, loser who just wants to give his kiddies a good life.
 Tai Po has some emotional scenes, and Gurmit Singh does adequately.
 Mark Lim as ex-con Handsome is excretable, and half the time I have no idea what he is yammering.
 His overacting and Bruce Lee imitations remind me of a howler monkey in heat.
 He and Sharon Au, who plays the girl caught in the love triangle between Kosmos hottie Gavin and Handsome, have no chemistry.

-Moe Alkaff plays the "fat, dowdy Indian guy", the staple of Singaporean movies next to that "fat, shrewish Chinese woman" and "fat, clumsy Chinese boy" staple played for comic effects.
+Moe Alkaff plays the fat, dowdy Indian guy, the staple of Singaporean movies next to that fat, shrewish Chinese woman and fat, clumsy Chinese boy staples played for comic effects.
 Ha, ha, so much sophisticated humor, eh?

 Robin Leong – who if you ask me is the sexiest of the Singaporean antiseptic testosterone brigade – is nice to look at, but he can’t act.
 Put him next to a Roman statue and people will give the statue an Oscar.

-So, as far as movies go, One Leg Kicking is above average for the Singapore film industry, but still rubbish as a movie by itself.
+So, as far as movies go, One Leg Kicking is average for a Singapore film, but still rubbish as a movie by itself.